-The Morecambe Bay Time & Tide Bell was installed by Marcus Vergette on the Stone Jetty in Morecambe this month and looks great!
+The Bell was installed by Marcus Vergette on the Stone Jetty in Morecambe in 2019!
 We keep playing with the clapper system so that it rings well with the tide – come down and check it out!

 The bell is attracting lots of interest and photographs already on social media and we love to see them all.
 To help us see your posts and photos please use the hashtag #baybell when posting.
 Thanks.

 The first chimes of the bell during installation in March 2019.

 The Time & Tide Bells are a project started by artist Marcus Vergette in 2009 when the first bell was sited in Appledore, Devon.